DanEdens/Resume/Portfolio.md

-# Apps Designed and Deployed
+# Tools for Project managment
 1. Sitecheck Scanner
     - A CLI for end-to-end testing Client websites.
     - Generates Visual tour of multiple Geotechincal monitoring platforms, used to assists Geo-Instrument's field technicians with Issue Visablity